 - Past Recipient, Greater Worcester Jaycees Outstanding Young Leader Award

-- Former President, Goddard/Homestead, Inc.
+- Former Trustee and President, Goddard/Homestead, Inc.

 - Former Director, Shrewsbury Development Corporation